 MYOB Accountright allows users to access multiple company files simultaneously.
 This capability makes it a breeze for businesses dealing with numerous companies and businesses engaged in B2B transactions.
 If your business is swamped with suppliers and their complicated sourcing transactions, MYOB Accountright can be an ideal accounting software solution.

 Intuit QuickBooks Online lags behind as its basic package only offers access to one company file at a time: to bump up the number of accessible company files requires a package upgrade.
 However, this problem can be easily overlooked by small business owners as they’re more likely to spend time focusing on a single company file: their own.

 While QuickBooks Online is limited to one company file access at a time, it heavily compensates by removing the limit of windows a user can open within the company file.
 This works well for business owners and accounting professionals who value time and efficiency.

 AccountRight is limited to opening only 9 windows within one company file.
 While this could be problematic for users wary of losing track due to the limited number of windows open, it’s actually decent enough considering that users can still open other company files.

-Having a tough time choosing between the two?
+Have a tough time choosing between the two?
 You can always test out both QuickBooks Online and Accountright on Intuit and MYOB’s websites respectively for free.
 Take them for a spin and see which cloud accounting solution works best for you.

-If you’re still hesitant even after the trial, just call us and let our team of expert accounting software users help you figure out which cloud accounting solution fits your business best.
+If you’re still hesitant to even after the trial, just call us and let our team of expert accounting software users help you figure out which cloud accounting solution fits your business best.